CODING-Enthusiast9857/Open-Source-Contributions/CONTRIBUTING.md

 # 📚 Contribution rules
 - Do NOT remove other content.
 - Try to keep pull requests small to minimize merge conflicts.</li>

+# ❓ Suggestions for Contributions
+- You can contribute mini game in any language
+- Add algorithms
+- Add DS programs in any language
+- Add AI/ML Programs
+- Add HelloWorld in any language